 What is a Test case?

-Test case is a set of instructions on “HOW” to validate a particular test objective/target, which when followed will tell us if the expected behavior of the system is satisfied or not.
+A test case is a set of instructions on “HOW” to validate a particular test objective/target, which when followed will tell us if the expected behavior of the system is satisfied or not.

 List of Tutorials Covered in this Test Case Writing Series:

 Tutorial #1: What is a Test Case and How to Write Test Cases (this tutorial)

 Tutorial #2: Sample Test Case Template with Examples [Download] (must read)

 Tutorial #3: Writing Test Cases from SRS Document